asteca/ASteCA-Docs/docs/_build/html/_sources/running.txt

     $ python asteca.py

+This should work both in Linux based systems and OS X (Mac), but I've only tested it with Linux (since that's what I use).

 The ``CLUSTER.DAT`` file located in the ``input/`` folder contains a synthetic open cluster generated via the `MASSCLEAN`_ package with the following parameter values: